 E. Basis for estimate

-46. Reported quantities may be those quantities attributable to the injection project as
+46. Reported quantities shall be those quantities attributable to the injection project as

-a whole, or may reflect the proportion of those quantities that is attributable to the reporting entity’s economic interest in the injection project.
+a whole, and may additionally reflect the proportion of those quantities that is attributable to the reporting entity’s economic interest in the injection project.
 The reporting basis shall be clearly stated in conjunction with the reported quantities.

 F. Reference point